 Also, we often provide live chat support, typically during business hours in the US and Europe.

 You can also export backlog items or tasks to CSV files.
-To do this, select the backlog items or tasks, and select "Export these items" or "Export these tasks" from the context menu.
+To do this, select the backlog items or tasks, and select "Export these items" or "Export these tasks" from the right-click menu.

 Yes, if you're using detailed time tracking in a project, you can export your time log to a CSV file using the "Export all" button at the bottom of the Time page.

 You can also export selected time entries to CSV files.
-To do this, select the time entries, and then select "Export these time entries" from the context menu.
+To do this, select the time entries, and then select "Export these time entries" from the right-click menu.

 Yes, Scrumwise integrates with source control tools, like GitHub.
 See here for more on this.